Why do millions of people so desperately want to leave Vietnam?

 Marian Cadogan, director of the Catholic development agency CIDSE Vietnam, provides a background to the living conditions for many Vietnamese with a life of poverty and deprivation and the challenges of getting access to education and healthcare.

 When the war of independence ended, the country was left with over one million orphaned children and over half the population was homeless.
-Today, the average income is little over a hundred dollars a year.
+Today, the average income is a little over a hundred dollars a year.

-Dr Duong Quynh Hoa, was Minister for Health under the first Vietnamese national government, and resigned over the poor wages offered to doctors and teachers.
+Dr Duong Quynh Hoa, was Minister for Health under the first Vietnamese national government and resigned over the poor wages offered to doctors and teachers.
 She now fights to end poverty and ignorance which are at the root of most diseases in children.
 To this end, she has established a research programme with the help of aid agency Trócaire.